E. J. Biggers

-Edjaun Sinclair "E. J." Biggers (born June 13, 1987) is an American former professional football cornerback that played in the National Football League (NFL).
-He played college football at Western Michigan University, and was selected by the Tampa Bay Buccaneers in the seventh round of the 2009 NFL draft.
+Edjaun Sinclair "E. J." Biggers (born June 13, 1987) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Western Michigan Broncos, and was selected by the Tampa Bay Buccaneers in the seventh round of the 2009 NFL draft.
 Biggers also played for the Washington Redskins and Philadelphia Eagles.

 Early life

 Biggers played both quarterback and cornerback, and was a three-year starter for the North Miami Beach Senior High School Chargers football team.
 As a senior, he was named Dade County Player of the Year.
 Despite this honor and his obvious athletic talent, he was not highly recruited in his home state of Florida.
 Biggers was offered scholarships from Iowa, Kansas, Ohio State, and Penn State before ultimately deciding to attend Western Michigan.